ardanlabs/training-ai/notebook-to-production/introduction/README.md

 ## 3. Starting Jupyter

-Now, we are going to start our journey to production with a familiar Python workflow contained in a Jupyter notebook.
+Now, we are going to start our journey to production with a familiar Python tools.
+The first of those (which isn't necessarily specific to Python, but is Python focused) is [Jupyter](http://jupyter.org/).
 Navigate to the `introduction` directory and then start Jupyter as follows:

 ```
 $ cd introduction